Rosin the Bow - Podcast

 This podcast continues my conversation with two remarkable and thoughtful musicians.
 It also explores how the principles of abstract geometry can inform both the composition and performance of violin music and how different cultures and musical traditions can enrich the experience of music and of life itself.

-Saturday Apr 02, 2022
+Apr 2, 2022

-Saturday Apr 02, 2022
+Apr 2, 2022

 Purnaprajna Bangere is both a brilliant mathematician and a highly-respected violinist trained in the classical violin music of southern India.
 David Balakrishnan is a violinist, composer, and member of the Turtle Island String Quartet who lives in the San Francisco Bay Area.
 In 2017, David spent several months as an artist-in-residence working with Purna in Lawrence, Kansas, home of the University of Kansas.
 This interview explores their unique musical collaboration that weaves together the classical violin music traditions of southern India with that of Europe and the United States.

-Monday Mar 07, 2022
+Mar 7, 2022

 Bashar Matti - Iraqi-American Violinist

-Monday Mar 07, 2022
+Mar 7, 2022

-Monday Mar 07, 2022
+Mar 7, 2022

 Bashar Matti was born in Iraq during the Iran-Iraq War and endured the troubled times of the Kuwait-Iraq War and subsequent United States invasion of his country.
 Through it all he clung to his love of the violin and music and was eventually able to come to the United States where he studied violin with Kathryn Lucktenberg at the University of Oregon.

-Sunday Feb 27, 2022
+Feb 27, 2022

 Amanda Forsyth - Cellist

-Sunday Feb 27, 2022
+Feb 27, 2022

-Sunday Feb 27, 2022
+Feb 27, 2022

 Amanda Forsyth is a cellist who was born in South Africa and grew up in Canada.
 Her father was a composer who inspired her to become a musician.
 She is married to the violinist Pinchas Zukerman and I interviewed her after a concert she performed with her husband and the Greensboro Symphony Orchestra.

-Sunday Feb 20, 2022
+Feb 20, 2022

-Sunday Feb 20, 2022
+Feb 20, 2022

 Daniel Rouslin taught violin and music theater at Willamette University for many years.
 He was teaching there in 1988 when an early 18th century Italian violin was discovered hidden under the floor boards of Waller Hall, the oldest building on the campus of the oldest institution of higher learning west of the Mississippi River.
 How did violin get there?
 Who made the violin?
 What should the school do with such a unique and valuable violin?